yzu1103309/stream-url-handler/README.md

 But in Windows and Linux, no such functionality exists.

-In addition, PC version of VLC only allows local subtitle files
+In addition, PC version of VLC only supports local subtitle files

 Therefore, I decided to write a program that can parse the `vlc-x-callback://` url and open the video directly in mpv (which supports remote subtitle file) when we try to open the link.